knavely/blog/roll.md

 # Why are they called Generating Functions?
 Call me old-fashioned, but I tend to think that names of things are there to convey useful information about the thing they are the names of...
 I think a lot of people tend skip with this stuff.
 In fact, I am not sure I have ever had it explained to me.
-Once it clicks of course, the name makes sense, but before then one's imagination can easily get the better of them. especially if you are familiar with other mathematical concepts that sound similar.
+Once it clicks of course, the name makes sense, but before then one's imagination can easily get the better of them. especially if you are familiar with other mathematical concepts that sound similar, which of course then is made more confusing by the fact that all of Mathematics is somehow connected...

-*  ~~Generators of algebraic group~~
+*  NOT _Generators of algebraic group_.
+OK, they are algebraic objects but we aren't really concerned Abstract Algebra here.
-*  ~~Generating Random Numbers/Objects~~ Confusingly there is some relation but it's not the reason for the name
+*  NOT _Generating Random Numbers/Objects_ Confusingly there is some relation but it's not the reason for the name
-*  These functions of boring indeterminate $$x$$ "generate" coefficients of interest when we construct them
+*  My guess is that they are called this because, the process in which they are constructed "generates" coefficients of great interest

 Now, lets do a little **Hello World** example, which we will explain so thoroughly, that it will be enough to call it a day.